margaretmf/margaretmf.github.io/creativewriting.md

 I hug the sky and say thank you for the cloud's relief thank you for your feelings and thank you for the sunlight drying out the water droplets

+as the rain lifts and the storms stops, the colors shine through to smile through the Earth

 <br>